ClusterLabs/pcs/README.md

 ### Pcs Versions

-There are two pcs branches currently:
+There are three pcs branches:
 * master
-  * This is where pcs-0.10 lives.
+  * This is where pcs-0.11 lives.
-  * Clusters running Pacemaker 2.x on top of Corosync 3.x are supported.
+  * Clusters running Pacemaker 2.1+ on top of Corosync 3.x are supported.
   * The main development happens here.
+* pcs-0.10
+  * Clusters running Pacemaker 2.0+ on top of Corosync 3.x are supported.
+  * This branch is in maintenance mode - bugs are being fixed but only a subset of new features lands here.
 * pcs-0.9
   * Clusters running Pacemaker 1.x on top of Corosync 2.x or Corosync 1.x with CMAN are supported.